OldAl/cute/README.md

 Simply put, in old age we have a choice of being **half alive** or **half dead**.
 Which one is preferable?

 The program **cutelib.py** is being designed to be able to shorten the video file names so that they can be easier to see on the screen.
 When the video equipment does not recognise some of the free video format, it may be necessary to transcode the file to a different format.
 This can be done by various free open source programs.
-We fancy **HandBrakeCLI**, which will be called by **cutelib.py** using a sub process, called by the program.
+We fancy **HandBrakeCLI**, which will be ivoked by **cutelib.py** using a sub process, called by the program.

 As the name suggests the emphasis is on being *cute* and Python is wonderfully suited for the code to be easy to read, to be *cute.*